iq-teamsky/agm-info/src/terms-and-conditions.md

 Users may not access, download, print, link, (re)distribute or (re)publish (part of) the information available through the Webpages Services other than for personal use, except after obtaining our explicit written approval.

 Users that register for our paid services obtain a username and password and access to an account.
 Your username and password must be kept confidential at all times.
 A password should never be shared or exposed to others.
 You will not let anyone else access your account or do anything else that might jeopardize the security of your account.
-We reserve the right to clos your account at any time, if in our reasonable opinion you have failed to comply with any of the provisions of these Terms and Conditions of Use.
+We reserve the right to close your account at any time, if in our reasonable opinion you have failed to comply with any of the provisions of these Terms and Conditions of Use.

+A registration to use our paid services for a given period  may be cancelled within 14 days without cause by sending an email that contains your invoice number to **[contact@agminfo.eu](mailto:contact@agminfo.eu)**.
+A subscription is automatically extended for the same period unless you give a notice of termination (the “Notice”) to **[contact@agminfo.eu](mailto:contact@agminfo.eu)**.
+The Notice must contain your invoice number and must have been received by us at least one month prior to the date that a User wishes the subscription to end.

 ### Your requests for information